vboyev-MSFT/defender-docs/unified-secops-platform/hunting-overview.md

 - [**Content hub**](/azure/sentinel/sentinel-solutions-deploy?tabs=azure-portal#hunting-query) provides expert queries to match out-of-the-box solutions in Microsoft Sentinel.
 - [Microsoft Defender Experts for Hunting](/defender-xdr/advanced-hunting-overview) compliments even the best threat hunters that want assistance.

-Explore the following hunting tools in Defender portal to maximize the full extent of your team's hunting prowess:
+Maximize the full extent of your team's hunting prowess with the following hunting tools in Defender portal:

 | **Hunting tool** | **Description** |
 |---|---|